kwdunaway/WGBS_Tools/README.md

 <a name="process_BSSeeker2log.pl">(16) process_BSSeeker2log.pl</a>
 ------------

-Takes one or more BSSeeker2 log files and makes it more human readable.
+Takes one or more BSSeeker2 log files and creates a summary table.

 ####Usage :